oxazolone/BloxCord/Full Function List.md

 #### To use any of these functions, you need to purchase an API Key.
 It costs R$300 (sometimes) and sometimes R$500.
 #### DM SirYeet#4221 to purchase @ [Our official discord server](https://discord.gg/xaCZs4E)

+## BloxCord Gamepass Rank Center
+##### This is basically for selling ranks.
+After a user buys a rank, it automatically ranks them in ROBLOX.
+It's really useful if you are trying to get some quick money from your business.
+[Model Link] (https://www.roblox.com/library/4804448558/BloxCord-gamepass-Rank-Center) [It has an API key inserted but it will not work]

 ## Text Uploader
 #### Easily upload a .txt file to our servers right from roblox.
 Will return a URL and can be accessed by anyone who has link.